The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: The Keychain Problem: Basic Settings and Preliminary Results

+A key conceptual contribution of this work is to establish intrinsic connections between the Keychain Problem and other classic algorithmic problems.
+We start from connecting this basic setting of the keychain problem to bipartite matching.

-The two observations above suggest that it is without loss of generality to search for exploitative and deterministic policies.
-Because these policies act predictably after identifying the correct key, we model a policy by the keys it tests when it has not identified the correct key.
-We encode policies as a function $\pi: [m]\to [n]$ from keychains to keys that are tested for the first time.
-Since each key can be tested for the first time at most once, $\pi$ must be injective.
-Protocol \ref{prot:intro_implement} shows how to implement a policy $\pi$.
+Observation \ref{ob1:exploitative} suggests that it is without loss of generality to search for exploitative and deterministic policies.
+Because these policies act predictably after identifying the correct key, we model a policy by the keys it tests when it has not yet identified the correct key.
+We encode deterministic and exploitative policies as a function $\pi: [m]\to [n] \cup \{ \perp \}$ from keychains to keys that are tested for the first time.
+Since each key can be tested for the first time at most once, $\pi$ must be injective on $[n]$.
+This hints at a bipartite matching structure that we formalize below.